 6. Term; Survival.
 This Agreement shall commence on the Effective Date and shall continue in effect until the completion or termination of the Evaluation, unless earlier terminated by Discloser upon written notice to Recipient.
-Notwithstanding any expiration or termination of this Agreement, Recipient's obligations of confidentiality and non-use with respect to the Confidential Information shall survive for a period of seven (7) years after such expiration or termination, and in perpetuity with respect to any information deemed by Discloser to constitute a trade secret.
+Notwithstanding any expiration or termination of this Agreement, Recipient's obligations of confidentiality and non-use with respect to the Confidential Information shall survive for a period of three (3) years after such expiration or termination, and, solely with respect to any information that constitutes a trade secret under applicable law, for so long as such information remains a trade secret under applicable law.
 Expiration or termination of this Agreement shall not relieve Recipient of any obligation or liability accrued prior to the effective date of such expiration or termination.

 7. Return and Destruction.
 Upon the completion or termination of the Evaluation, or upon Discloser's written request at any time and for any reason, Recipient shall, at Discloser's election, promptly return to Discloser or destroy all Confidential Information and all copies, reproductions, summaries, and extracts thereof, together with all notes, analyses, and other materials prepared by Recipient or its Authorized Representatives that contain or reflect any Confidential Information.
-Recipient shall complete such return or destruction within five (5) business days after Discloser's request and shall, upon Discloser's request, certify such destruction in writing by a duly authorized officer of Recipient.
+Recipient shall complete such return or destruction within ten (10) business days after Discloser's request and shall, upon Discloser's request, certify such destruction in writing by a duly authorized officer of Recipient.
+Notwithstanding the foregoing, Recipient may retain (a) copies of Confidential Information contained in routine backup or archival systems made in the ordinary course of business, and (b) one (1) copy for legal or regulatory compliance purposes, in each case subject to the confidentiality obligations of this Agreement for so long as such copies are retained.

 8. Security Measures.
 Recipient shall implement and maintain administrative, technical, physical, and organizational safeguards to protect the Confidential Information against any anticipated threats or hazards to its security or integrity and against any unauthorized access to, or use or disclosure of, the Confidential Information.
 Such safeguards shall be maintained in accordance with Discloser's Information Security Requirements, as updated by Discloser from time to time.
 Recipient shall promptly notify Discloser of any actual or suspected security incident affecting the Confidential Information and shall provide Discloser with such information and assistance as Discloser may reasonably request in connection therewith.

 9. Non-Solicitation.
 The parties anticipate that the Evaluation will require cooperation and coordination between their respective personnel.
 To facilitate an orderly exchange of information, each party shall designate one or more representatives through whom all communications relating to the Evaluation shall be directed, and the parties shall reasonably coordinate any site visits, technical discussions, and personnel interactions through such designated representatives.
-In order to preserve the integrity of the Evaluation and the continuity of Discloser's operations, during the term of this Agreement and for a period of twenty-four (24) months following its expiration or termination, Recipient shall not, directly or indirectly, solicit, induce, or encourage any employee or contractor of Discloser to terminate his or her engagement with Discloser.

 10. Injunctive Relief.
-Recipient acknowledges and agrees that the Confidential Information is unique and valuable to Discloser and that any breach or threatened breach of this Agreement shall be deemed to cause irreparable harm to Discloser for which monetary damages would be an inadequate remedy.
-Accordingly, Discloser shall be entitled to seek and obtain injunctive relief, specific performance, and other equitable remedies to prevent or restrain any such breach or threatened breach, without the necessity of posting any bond or other security, in addition to any other remedies available to Discloser at law or in equity.
+Recipient acknowledges and agrees that the Confidential Information is unique and valuable to Discloser and that any breach or threatened breach of this Agreement may cause irreparable harm to Discloser for which monetary damages may be an inadequate remedy.
+Accordingly, Discloser shall be entitled to seek and obtain injunctive relief, specific performance, and other equitable remedies to prevent or restrain any such breach or threatened breach, in addition to any other remedies available to Discloser at law or in equity.
 The rights and remedies of Discloser under this Agreement are cumulative and not exclusive of any other rights or remedies.